“The heart of the work has been telling workers’ stories”: A Reflection on 20 Years in Labor Journalism

 Chelsie Glaubitz Gabiou, President of the MRLF and long-time colleague of Share, reflected on the editor’s time at the Labor Review in an interview with Workday Magazine: “Steve is telling the story of workers going through such a pivotal time in our country.
 He’s the voice of the labor movement at a time where communication is changing rapidly and distrust in the media is front and center.”
 Glaubitz adds, “He has been there as the trusted messenger, the voice of labor, telling the real stories of what everyday workers are facing.”

-On the print publication’s ability to continue in the era of digital media, Glaubitz says “The amount of grit and determination and love that Steve has poured into this movement and into this publication is very moving.
+On the print publication’s ability to continue in the era of digital media, Glaubitz says, “The amount of grit and determination and love that Steve has poured into this movement and into this publication is very moving.
 Print publication has been thrown grenade after grenade after grenade the past few decades and Steve never once like gave up.”

 In an interview with Workday Magazine, Share reflected on his decades-long career in community-based and labor journalism, how the labor movement has developed over the years, how media has changed, and his favorite stories he covered.
 He also shared his hopes for the future of the Minneapolis Labor Review, as well as his plans for retirement after a long career, supported in-part by his CWA News-Guild pension.
 This interview has been edited for clarity and length.